Skip to main content

 The following webhook event types are available:

-• issue.created: Triggered when a new issue is created
+• issue.created: Triggered when a new security vulnerability is detected and created

-• issue.updated: Triggered when an issue is updated (such as when multiple attributes change at once)
+• issue.updated: Triggered when a vulnerability is updated (such as when multiple attributes change at once)

-• issue.status_changed: Triggered when an issue's status changes (e.g., from open to fixed)
+• issue.status_changed: Triggered when a vulnerability's status changes (e.g., from open to fixed)

-• issue.severity_changed: Triggered when an issue's severity level changes
+• issue.severity_changed: Triggered when a vulnerability's severity level changes

-• issue.comment_added: Triggered when a comment is added to an issue
+• issue.comment_added: Triggered when a comment is added to a vulnerability

-Note: When multiple properties of an issue are updated simultaneously (for example, both status and severity), a single issue.updated event will be sent rather than separate issue.status_changed and issue.severity_changed events.
+Note: When multiple properties of a vulnerability are updated simultaneously (for example, both status and severity), a single issue.updated event will be sent rather than separate issue.status_changed and issue.severity_changed events.
 This helps prevent webhook consumers from receiving multiple notifications for what is logically a single update operation.

 Managing Webhooks